Ronald Lu and Partners

 Ronald Lu & Partners (RLP, 呂元祥建築師事務所) is a Hong Kong architecture and interior design firm founded by Ronald Lu in 1976.
-The practice provides architecture, interior design and master planning services in various sectors including culture and community, education, mix-used, commercial, residential, hotel and retail, transit-oriented development.
+The practice provides architecture, interior design and master planning services in various sectors including culture and community, education, mix-used, commercial, residential, hotel and retail and transit-oriented development.

-It is headquartered in Wan Chai, Hong Kong, with offices in Beijing, Shanghai, Guangzhou and Shenzhen as well as a non-PRC office in Taipei, Taiwan.
+It is headquartered in Wan Chai, Hong Kong, with offices in Beijing, Shanghai, Guangzhou and Shenzhen as well as an office in Taipei, Taiwan.

 History

 Ronald Lu & Partners was established in 1976, founded by Ronald Lu in Hong Kong.
 It is a design-led firm providing services mainly in architectural design, interior design and master planning.
 It first started with small housing projects and now participates in various large-scaled, mix-used developments locally and internationally.
 Projects include West Kowloon Cultural District Conceptual Plan, Chinese Opera House, revitalisation of the Peak Tower, Hong Kong Disneyland Hotel, City University of Hong Kong Academic Building III, China Resources Building, Hong Cheng Plaza Guangzhou and Shanghai Minhang Xinzhuang Comprehensive Development.
 RLP now has over 550 staff across its Hong Kong headquarters and four mainland China offices in Beijing, Shanghai, Guangzhou and Shenzhen.